 The Housing Authority is required by HUD to annually review and adjust the flat rents and ceiling rents.
 Flat rents are designed to mirror the HUD Fair Market Rents (FMR’s) for this area which are established annually by HUD based upon local rental amounts charged.
 HUD does provide us an exemption which allows us to set our rates at 80% of HUD’s FMR’s for this area.
 The Rent and Utility Allowance Rate Schedule was approved by the Board on January 20, 2021.
 The Rate Schedule is posted in each development and can be viewed by clicking here.
 You will be advised at your next Annual Re-Certification of what your new rent will be.

-As of 1/11/2021, the WAITING LIST FOR JANE FRAZIER VILLAGE REMAINS CLOSED AT THIS TIME.
+As of 9/1/2021, the WAITING LIST FOR JANE FRAZIER VILLAGE 2 Bedroom Townhouses has been opened but all other bedroom sizes REMAINS CLOSED AT THIS TIME.
 This is due to the need to transfer a large amount of the current tenants at the development to other units to facilitate some maintenance issues.
-This is expected to last 6 months or longer.
+This is expected to last until the end of 2021.

 As of 1/11/2021 the WAITING LIST FOR RIVER BEND COURT IS OPEN AT THIS TIME.
 See our Advertisement